-We admit that the Nighthawk AX8's design is a bit of a risk depending on your taste, but overall we're taken with its mixture of a bold look with seriously powerful performance.
+We admit that the Nighthawk design is a bit risky depending on your taste, but, overall, we're taken with its mixture of a bold look with seriously powerful performance.
 If you want Wi-Fi 6, this is the one for you.

-This router from Asus is impressive on two counts, though - it also packs Wi-Fi 6 into the package, but is more explicitly aimed at gamers who can't afford even minute lags and hitches in their home's connections when they're in full swing.
+This router from Asus is impressive on two counts - it packs Wi-Fi 6 into the package, but is more explicitly aimed at gamers who can't afford even minute lags and hitches in their home's connections.

-To that end, it boasts massive speeds, and a really impressive eight Ethernet slots on its back, to let you wire up your various systems as well as using bleeding-edge Wi-Fi.
+To that end, it boasts massive speeds, and a really impressive eight Ethernet slots on its back, to let you wire up your various systems as well as use its bleeding-edge Wi-Fi.
 That sort of adaptability makes it a great fit for the ultra-enthusiastic gamer in you.